Last update: December 3, 2023

-Little is known about the indigenous sound instruments of Cambodia prior to the pre-Angkorian period, as the monsoon climate has erased all organic traces.
-What remains are mainly stone, bronze and ceramics.
+Little is known about Cambodia's indigenous sound instruments prior to the pre-Angkorian period, as the monsoon climate erased all organic traces.
+What remains are stone, bronze and ceramics.

-The first representations of musical instruments and the oldest inscriptions date back to the 7th century.
-In the 9th century, epigraphy gives us some names of musical instruments, but no iconography is known.
-In the 10th century, the temples of Banteay Srei and Phnom Bakheng show some drums and cymbals that are more symbolic than functional.
-From the 11th to the 13th century there was an iconographic explosion of instruments, still of Indian origin, but with a well-established Khmer style.
-In Angkor Wat, Bayon and Banteay Chhmar, an anthology of instruments for martial, palatine and religious use was displayed.
-In the 16th century, Angkor Wat offers us two frescoes in its central tower (Bakan) and two immense bas-reliefs in its northern gallery on which new instruments of exogenous origin appear.
+The earliest depictions of musical instruments and the oldest "stone inscriptions" (Khmer: aksar thma អក្សរថ្ម) date back to the 7th century.
+In the 9th c.
+EC, epigraphy provides us with a few names of musical instruments, iconography being non-existent.
+In the 10th century, the temples of Banteay Srei and Phnom Bakheng show a few drums and cymbals that are more symbolic than functional.
+From the 11th to the 13th century, we witness an iconographic explosion of instruments, still of Indian origin, but with a clearly asserted Khmer style.
+At Angkor Wat, Bayon and Banteay Chhmar, an anthology of martial, palatial and cultic instruments unfolds.
+In the 16th century, Angkor Wat offered two frescoes in its central tower (bakan) and two immense bas-reliefs in its north gallery, featuring new instruments of exogenous origin.

-What have become of these instruments?
-Come of them survive in Cambodia itself, in the greater South-East Asia region and on the Indian subcontinent.
-Some remain unchanged, others have changed.
-But the main change is their vocation and the structure of orchestral ensembles.
+What has become of all these sound instruments?
+The use of instrumental archetypes from the wider Angkorian period has survived the decline of the Khmer Empire and the onslaught of time.
+They survive in Cambodia itself, in the wider region of Southeast Asia and on the Indian subcontinent.
+Some instruments remain unchanged, others have undergone modifications.
+The main change lies in their vocation and in the structure of the orchestral ensembles.

-We know nothing about a possible classificatory approach to the Angkorian instruments.
-However, it can be seen that the lists of musicians assigned to the temples during the pre-Angkorian period present groupings linked to the terminology of the playing mode which could be translated thus: striking drums (and other instruments?), clasping cymbals, plucking string instruments.
-The blown instruments don't have any terminology related of playing technique but are mentioned separately.
-This classification derives from that of India.
-In a chapter of the Nātya-shāstra, a work revealed in Bhāratha by the god Brahmā and probably a Sanskrit compilation of very ancient texts (prior to the 2nd century EC), musical instruments are classified into four categories according to morphological parameters that underlie their mode of sound production:
+We know nothing about a possible classificatory approach to Angkorian musical instrumentarium.
+However, we can see that the lists of musicians assigned to temples in the pre-Angkorian period present groupings linked to the terminology of mode of play, which could be translated as follows: striking drums (and other instruments?), clashing cymbals, plucking stringed instruments.
+Blown instruments (trumpets) are not given any playing mode terminology, but are listed separately.
+This classification is modelled on that of India.
+In a chapter of the Nātya-shāstra, a work revealed to Bhāratha by the god Brahmā and which probably constitutes a Sanskrit compilation of very ancient texts (pre-dating the 2nd c.
+CE), musical instruments are classified into four categories according to morphological parameters underlying their mode of sound production:

 This study is supplemented by the voice, a sound instrument of primary importance among the ancient Khmer.